netxms/netxms-doc/admin/agent-management.rst

 File delivery policy
 --------------------

-File delivery policy is created to automatically upload files form server to agents.
+File delivery policy is created to automatically upload files from server to agents.

-First root folder or folders should be created - folders with the full path to place where uploaded file and folder structure should be placed.
-After folder structure is created files can be added to this structure.
-On policy apply folders will be created if possible and files will be uploaded.
+Firstly, :ref:`root folder<agent-policy-file>` or folders should be created - folders with the full path to location where uploadable file(s) and folder structure should be placed.
+After folder structure is created, files can be added to this structure.
+On policy apply folders will be created, if possible, and files will be uploaded.

 In file and folder names the following macros can be used: